-In order to prevent man-in-the-middle attacks, the authorization server MUST implement and require TLS with server authentication as defined by [RFC2818] for any request sent to the authorization and token endpoints.
-The client MUST validate the authorization server's TLS certificate in accordance with its requirements for server identity authentication.
+In order to prevent man-in-the-middle attacks, the authorization server MUST require the use of TLS with server authentication as defined by [RFC2818] for any request sent to the authorization and token endpoints.
+The client MUST validate the authorization server's TLS certificate as defined by [RFC6125], and in accordance with its requirements for server identity authentication.